 For originating entities using an Enterprise Certificate model that choose to leverage the EID, there is an additional impact on the STI-PA in terms of account management.
 To support this, the STI-PA shall ignore any information in the SPC field in verifying that the OCN is associated with the originating entity’s account, in the case of OCNs that are not in the range reserved for EIDs.
 The entirety of the SPC shall be used in generation of the SPC token per the base LEMON TWIST model.

-[Editor’s Note: consider applicability to EV certs [IPNNI-2019-00102R00x] – possibly relating to the mechanism to vet the originating entities]

 While not dependent upon being sent to the TSP, LEMON TWIST recommends that the SIP Identity header field added by the originating entity be passed to the TSP, unless the OSP performs verification and is willing to provide full attestation in the SIP Identity header field that it adds.
 The motivation is that this adds more information as input to the analytics and provides additional information that can be used for trace back.

 Summary